Desvelao/lum/README.md

 # What is lum?
 lum is a commandline application to developers can use easily some commands of npm/git/luarocks and init new projects.
+Help with developer workflow.

 Allow with one only command:
 - git add && commit & push
 - git tag and push
 - create new folder && npm init && git init
+- create a `lum_run.lua` file with custom scripts to run with `lum run <script_name>`
+- create LICENSE.md file

+**Only for linux.**

 # Requirements
 - Install Lua 5.3